tnc-ca-geo/ee_workflows/raster_extract/README.md

 #### Step 2b: Prepare a smaller shapefile for use with EarthEngine

-If the shapefile is small enough to be processed in one pass and you still want to use the extraction by Google EarthEngine feature asset method.
+If the shapefile is small enough to be processed in one pass and you still want to use the extraction by Google EarthEngine feature assets method.
 You can manually upload that file to the EarthEngine.

 If you still would like to use the automated upload process in 3b, zip it,